Why Study Medicine in Bulgaria at Accredited and Reputable Bulgarian Medical Universities?

 - The Plovdiv Medical University is a modern public university in the southern part of Bulgaria, founded in 1945.

 - It is home to the “St. George Academic Hospital” with more than 1,200 beds and it employs more than 130 renowned professors and about 600 deputy and assistant professors.

 - Its library boasts 170,000 volumes and the university publishes the quarterly “Folia Medica”, one of the most respected medical magazines in Bulgaria.

 - It also runs the annual “Youth & Science” competition under the Youth Scientific Association where the best papers are awarded and published in the field of medical research.

-- The Medical University of Varna was founded in 1961 and its medical facilities are the pride of Northeast Bulgaria.
+- The Varna Medical University was founded in 1961 and its medical facilities are the pride of Northeast Bulgaria.

 - Since it was founded, more than 8,351 Bulgarian students and an additional 977 foreign students from 45 different countries have graduated.